-MSc.
-Econ. in Police v Analysis · · · · · · · · · · · · · · · · · · · Wisc.
-Leon.
-III Ton J THIRTY SIS Candidate Name: Serving Division / Offi ce: The purpose of this asserperformance in their cube available to the interinterview. rrent job that are relev ant to the Police y Analys t role.
-This info ormation will Please take the time to honestly and accurately assessment of the candidates, if requeste candidate's actual streng , as this information is lidate.
-It is also imp d, and will only pro is important in portant to note ovide useful fe assisting that this the Board with information is their overall available to ree parts: tability for Policy Anament of required skills) ılyst role To be completed by Pe rsonnel / Corporate S Services Divisio on Is candidate entitled to marks for proficienc y in Irish?
-Yes No promotion test 1 Commissioners b) Date of Examin ove question is Yes, p and oral Test, if candid neld by the Office of the ation if candidate has tion for posts as Highe ate has passed the Civil Service spassed the Iri the Irish ce & Local ompetency and Appointments Date of written Test Date of Oral Test Examination Date % Claimed - // // // % Relevant details, if can 1 riate certificat e mom G acicagi as Date obtained / / Árd Chúrsa or Mean Chúrsa (please circle e appropriate le vel)
+Γ MSc.
+Econ. in Police y Analysis Candidate Name: Serving Division / Offi ce: The purpose of this asse performance in their cur available to the interview. rent job that is relevan t to the Policy Analyst ro ole.
+This inform nation will be Please take the time to honestly and accurately assessment of the can candidates, if requeste candidate's actual streng , as this information i lidate.
+It is also imp d, and will only pro s important in portant to note wide useful fe assisting that this the Board with information is their overall available to ree parts: tability for Policy Anal nent of required skills) lyst role To be completed by Pe rsonnel / Corporate S Services Divisio on] Is candidate entitled to marks for proficience ey in Irish?
+Yes No - promotion test 1 Commissioners b) Date of Examin ove question is Yes, p and oral Test, if candidated the Office of the action if candidate has ation for posts as Higher ate has passed the Civil Services passed the Iri he Irish ce & Local ompetency and Appointments Date of written Test Date of Oral Test Examination Date % Claimed - // // // % Relevant details, if can didate has an approp Árd Chúrsa or Mean e appropriate le evel)